 Having graduated from university with a law degree, my first job was in environmental policy with the civil service and a career in adventure travel seemed like a pipe dream.
-I’m now one of the owners of Wilderness Scotland and have 20 years experience working in the adventure travel industry.
+I’m now the Strategic Director of the Wilderness Group and have 20+ years of experience working in the adventure travel industry.
 I still need to pinch myself sometimes to make sure it’s real!

 I love adventures in the outdoors so think that I have the best job in the world.
 Having spent countless days exploring Scotland’s wild and not-so-wild places on foot, by bike, by kayak, canoe, on skis and by car, I feel that I know my way around Scotland better than most people.
 I’ve climbed most of Scotland’s mountains and gave up counting how many islands I’ve visited.
 I also have my black book of top hotels and special accommodations around the country!